judofyr/mockie/README.md

 the files outside of a server (i.e. file://) because of the strict cross-site rules which Mockie circumvents.

+Just to make it clear: Mockie uses no AJAX, HTML5, Flash, Silverlight, ActiveX or any funky stuff.
+It just creates some iframes and passes around data in JSON format.
+Nothing that wasn't possible ten years ago.

 Mockie does not belong in production code, but can rather be used to implement partials and layouts which works no matter where the files are located.